hschellman/training-docs/index.md

 language: "en"
 latitude: "45"
 longitude: "-1"
-humandate: "May 12-13, 2022"
+humandate: "May 24-25, 2023"
 humantime: "8:00 am - 3:00 pm"
-startdate: "2022-05-12"
+startdate: "2023-05-24"
-enddate: "2021-05-13"
+enddate: "2023-05-25"
 instructor: ["Michael Kirby","Steve Timm","Tom Junk","Ken Herner"]
 helper: ["mentor1", "mentor2"]
 email: ["mkirby@fnal.gov","timm@fnal.gov","junk@fnal.gov","herner@fnal.gov"]
-collaborative_notes: "2022-04-12-dune"
+collaborative_notes: "2023-05-24-dune"
 eventbrite:
 ---

 This tutorial will teach you the basics of DUNE Computing.

-It is split into four parts that you can attend independently (we advise newcomers to follow the whole event though).
+Instructors will engage students with hands-on lessons focused in three areas:

+1. Data storage and management,
+2. Introduction to LArSoft,
+3. Job submission and monitoring.

-Each part will have a little introduction followed by hands-on sessions in breakout rooms.
-Here mentors will answer your questions and provide technical support.
+Mentors will answer your questions and provide technical support.

 <!-- this is an html comment -->